dsl-logo

 A declined application now will almost certainly make your credit score worse.
 Even if you’re approved for a bad credit loan, taking on more credit (at a higher interest rate) could make managing your finances difficult.

-Potential exceptions to this step are loans for debt consolidation and balance transfer credit cards.
+Potential exceptions to this step are loans for debt consolidation and balance transfer credit cards, which are designed to make it easier and less expensive paying down debt.

-But you need to be very careful with these, and ideally get some advice first…
+But you still need to be very careful with these products, and ideally get some advice first…

 Getting advice from an expert could help you make decisions on specifics (like whether consolidating debt is a good idea for you) but also your broader finances.